abusse/Sunshine/README.md

 - Sunshine can only access microphones on macOS due to system limitations.
 To stream system audio use [Soundflower](https://github.com/mattingalls/Soundflower) or [BlackHole](https://github.com/ExistentialAudio/BlackHole) and select their sink as audio device in `sunshine.conf`

 ### Usage & Limitations:
-- left ALT-Key is mapped to CMD-Key, right ALT-Key is mapped to Option-Key
+- Command Keys are not forwarded by Moonlight.
+Right Option-Key is mapped to CMD-Key.
 - Gamepads are not supported

 ## Windows 10